Emergent virus: Drivers of viral emergence

 Viral emergence is often a consequence of both nature and human activity.
 In particular, ecological changes can greatly facilitate the emergence and re-emergence of zoonotic viruses.
-Factors such as deforestation, reforestation, habitat fragmentation and irrigation can all impact the ways in which humans come into contact with wild animal species, and consequently promote virus emergence.
+Factors such as deforestation, reforestation, habitat fragmentation, and irrigation can all impact the ways in which humans come into contact with wild animal species and consequently promote virus emergence.
 In particular, habitat loss of reservoir host species plays a significant role in emerging zoonoses.
 Additionally, climate change can affect ecosystems and vector distribution, which in turn can affect the emergence of vector-borne viruses.
-Other ecological changes - for example, species introduction and predator loss - can also affect virus emergence and prevalence.
-Some agricultural practices, for example livestock intensification and inappropriate management/disposal of farm animal faeces, are also associated with an increased risk of zoonosis.
+Other ecological changes — for example, species introduction and predator loss — can also affect virus emergence and prevalence.
+Some agricultural practices — for example, livestock intensification and inappropriate management/disposal of farm animal feces — are also associated with an increased risk of zoonosis.

 Viruses may also emerge due to the establishment of human populations that are vulnerable to infection.
-For example, a virus may emerge following loss of cross-protective immunity, which may occur due to loss of a wild virus or termination of vaccination programmes.
+For example, a virus may emerge following loss of cross-protective immunity, which may occur due to loss of a wild virus or termination of vaccination program.
 Well-developed countries also have higher proportions of aging citizens and obesity-related disease, thus meaning that their populations may be more immunosuppressed and therefore at risk of infection.
-Contrastingly, poorer nations may have immunocompromised populations due to malnutrition or chronic infection; these countries are also unlikely to have stable vaccination programmes.
-Additionally, changes in human demographics – for example, the birth and/or migration of immunologically naïve individuals – can lead to the development of a susceptible population that enables large-scale virus infection.
+Contrastingly, poorer nations may have immunocompromised populations due to malnutrition or chronic infection; these countries are also unlikely to have stable vaccination program.
+Additionally, changes in human demographics — for example, the birth and/or migration of immunologically naïve individuals — can lead to the development of a susceptible population that enables large-scale virus infection.

-Other factors which can promote viral emergence include globalisation; in particular, international trade and human travel/migration can result in the introduction of viruses into new areas.
-Moreover, as densely populated cities promote rapid pathogen transmission, uncontrolled urbanization (i.e. the increased movement and settling of individuals in urban areas) can promote viral emergence.
+Other factors which can promote viral emergence include globalization; in particular, international trade and human travel/migration can result in the introduction of viruses into new areas.
+Moreover, as densely populated cities promote rapid pathogen transmission, uncontrolled urbanization (i.e., the increased movement and settling of individuals in urban areas) can promote viral emergence.
 Animal migration can also lead to the emergence of viruses, as was the case for the West Nile virus which was spread by migrating bird populations.
 Additionally, human practices regarding food production and consumption can also contribute to the risk of viral emergence.
-In particular, wet markets (i.e. live animal markets) are an ideal environment for virus transfer, due to the high density of people and wild/farmed animals present.
-Consumption of bush meat is also associated with pathogen emergence.
+In particular, wet markets (i.e., live animal markets) are an ideal environment for virus transfer, due to the high density of people and wild/farmed animals present.
+Consumption of bushmeat is also associated with pathogen emergence.